 WaterColor contracts out its trash pick-up service.
 The trash is picked up daily.
 You can signal that you have trash for pick-up by raising the blue flag on your trash crib.
 During the busy season, if compactors are filled, trash pick-up will resume the next day where their route left off.
 Because we’re surrounded by a state forest, you should have critter-proof trash cans and put your trash out in the morning hours.

-Contact the HOA main line at 850-231-2547 and we can order you a new flag and have it replaced by the maintenance team.
+Contact the HOA by completing a Maintenance Request Form, and we can order you a new flag and have it replaced by the maintenance team.

 WaterColor is a master-planned beach community located in Walton County along Northwest Florida’s scenic highway 30A.
 The 499-acre property was established in 1999 by developer The St. Joe Company.
 In 2013, the development was turned over from developer control to the HOA.

 CCMC is a community management company that has been contracted by the WaterColor HOA to manage the property.
 CCMC has been the management company for the WaterColor Master Association since 2007.
 Headquartered in Scottsdale, Arizona, CCMC has been in business since 1973 and manages more than 230 communities across 11 states.

 WaterColor is governed by a five-member Board of Directors.
 Director terms are two years.
 Each year, the association hosts an annual homeowners meeting where two director positions are elected.
 One position on the Board is occupied by a representative of the developer that does not go up for election.